Monday health dining on Key Biscayne

 Today’s menu

-Main Course: Skirts Steak Churrasco / Chicken with Tomatoes and Ginger / Salmon / Chicken Lasagna
+Main Course: BBQ Chicken with Skin-on and Guava sauce / Hawaiian Chicken / Salmon / Pesto Pasta

 The Golden-Hog has a complete line of specialty groceries for delivery.